-- Strength of our reputation and acceptance of our standards. - Effectiveness of our consultation and communication with interested and affected parties. - Effectiveness of PSAB members, staff, and volunteers. - Timeliness in addressing significant issues or gaps with existing standards. - Effectiveness of our strategic decisions.
+- Strength of our reputation and acceptance of our standards. - · Effectiveness of our consultation and communication with stakeholders. - · Effectiveness of PSAB members, staff, and volunteers. - Timeliness in addressing significant issues or gaps with existing standards. - · Effectiveness of our strategic decisions.

-We are also accountable to our interested and affected parties and AcSOC for achieving our strategies and fulfilling our mission and vision.
+We are also accountable to our stakeholders and AcSOC for achieving our strategies and fulfilling our mission and vision.
 We develop annual plans that establish the timing of activities and the resource requirements to meet these objectives.
 We report annually to AcSOC on our performance.